timwh/gnsslogger/README.md

 The script requires the gpsd service daemon installed on the RPiz https://gpsd.gitlab.io/gpsd/index.html

-Good instructions for installing GPSD are here: https://ozzmaker.com/berrygps-setup-guide-raspberry-pi/
+Useful instructions for installing GPSD are here: https://ozzmaker.com/berrygps-setup-guide-raspberry-pi/

 Also required is the gpsd-py3 package as an interface to gpsd - https://github.com/MartijnBraam/gpsd-py3 -- pip3 install gpsd-py3